What Is A Dental Filling?

 Metal amalgam fillings

-Metal amalgam fillings have been used for over 150 years.
+These have been used for over 150 years.
 According to the National Dental Association, dental amalgam is an alloy.
 It is a combination of several metals, including silver, copper, tin and mercury.
-The amalgam filling is held in place by the shape of the cavity.
+It is held in place by the shape of the cavity.

 Advantages of metal amalgam fillings: